eradszewski/exam-cloud-minon/Readme.md

 **Note:** The project is not allowed to run. (see Dealing with Docker Compose)</br>
 ## Dealing with Docker Compose
-to display all docker-compse instances:
+To display all docker-compose instances:
 ```
 docker-compose ps
 ```
-to delete all instances:
+To delete all instances:
 ```
 docker-compose rm
 ```